Why Learn How To Do Nothing?

 Really?
 Do Nothing?

 I want to be clear about what I mean when I say I do nothing.
-To me, doing nothing are my fun and casual code words for meditation and/or reflection.
-When I am doing nothing, I most certainly doing something.
-I used to do nothing more than I do nothing these days.
-I need to recommit to do nothing more often.
+To me, doing nothing is my fun and casual code word for meditation and/or reflection.
+When I am doing nothing, I am most certainly doing something.
+I used to do more than I do these days, and I need to recommit to doing nothing more often.

 Why Learn How To Do Nothing? - Providence Holistic Counseling Services - meditation-man-beach